camjames2003-del/novapass-rewards-strategy/README.md

-# NovaPass Rewards Strategy Analysis
+# NovaBank Rewards Strategy Analysis

 A data-driven case study analyzing transaction data to optimize a fintech rewards program for the Latin American market.